Email Processing in Lua

 category_not

-List of categories that the URL cannot match (not case-sensitive).
+The list of categories that the URL may not match (not case-sensitive).

 String or table of strings